TheOdinProject/curriculum/dev_roadmap.md

 **v0.1.1:  Home Page Redesign 3.0**

 * space out buttons a bit better on main topbox
-* Add some real specs for basic display stuff
-* Link GA goal to that page.
+* Link GA goal to the signup success page.
 * Create Sitemap for SEO and submit to Google and Bing
 * Look into Rich Snippets for content
 * Build "next"-style buttons next to the headers on the courses page